jwp/git-select/README.md

 Where the trailing slash indicates that no remapping should be performed.

 ### Rationale

+Likely implemented dozens of times with plain clones, this implementation leverages shallow clones and sparse checkouts.

 Ultimately, this is to ease the deployment of software that can be integrated with `cp -r` given that resources were already available on the filesystem.
 For many pure-Python projects, no